 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Blue Cash Everyday from American Express.
+You can view the current offers from our partners once available here — Blue Cash Everyday from American Express.
 Disclosure: Cards from our partners are mentioned below.]

 It’s hard to believe that it’s almost time for school to start.
 That means it’s also time to think about how you’re going to financially survive all those back-to-school expenses.
 Really, no matter how old your kids are, it costs plenty to get them dressed and properly supplied for school.